-Located on the west part of Minnesota’s wonderful town State Fairgrounds, the Alden Square Park is anything but a lovely square to visit.
-The park is a triangular area of land ideal for spontaneous, delightful picnics and spacious enough blocks to throw around a baseball.
+Located on the western part of Minnesota’s wonderful town State Fairgrounds, the Alden Square Park is anything but a lovely square to visit.
+The park is a triangular land area ideal for spontaneous, delightful picnics and spacious enough blocks to throw around a baseball.

-The park’s central amenity is a pavilion, picnic grounds, sports facilities, and playground.
-Alden Square Park is an ideal spot to condition your body with various outdoor activities and recreational activities.
+The park’s central amenity is a pavilion, picnic grounds, sports facilities, and a playground.
+Alden Square Park is an ideal spot to condition your body with various outdoor and recreational activities.